zinzy/My-Digital-Garden/_notes/Then.md

 - I’m interested to read some of Germaine Greer’s work.
 I like how, beyond the initial shock value of things she has said, there is a very blatant truth that I’m happy to engage with.

-- After six weeks in the Algarve to continue recovering from an [[Eating disorder]], I’m readjusting to bustling Amsterdam and establishing new [[habits]].
+- After six weeks in the Algarve to continue recovering from an [[Eating disorder]], I’m readjusting to bustling Amsterdam and establishing new [[Habits]].

 - Before Portugal, I was notoriously rubbish at dreaming about what I'd want my life to be like.
 I've returned with a renewed sense of agency, and a small-but-growing [[bucket list]] to boot.